Are meat rabbits noisy or smelly?

 - Noise Levels: Generally Quiet5

-Solution: Understand that rabbits are typically very quiet animals.
-Explanation: They do not vocalize loudly like chickens or dogs.
-The main noises are occasional thumping (a warning signal done by hitting a hind foot), chewing sounds, or noises from movement within wire cages.
-Notes: Thumping can…
+Rabbits are among the quietest backyard animals.
+They do not vocalize loudly like chickens or dogs.
+The main sounds are occasional thumping (a warning signal from a hind foot strike), chewing, and movement within cages or enclosures.

 🛠️ None